Extending APIs¤

 Griffe then follows the Visitor pattern to walk the tree and extract information.
 For ASTs, Griffe uses its Visitor agent and for object trees, it uses its Inspector agent.

-Sometimes during the walk through the tree (depth-first order), both the visitor and inspector agents will trigger events.
+Sometimes during the walk through the source or runtime objects, both the visitor and inspector agents will trigger events, called analysis events.
 These events can be hooked on by extensions to alter or enhance Griffe's behavior.
-Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an Object subclass, such as a Module, a Class, a Function, or an Attribute.
+Some hooks will be passed just the current node being visited, others will be passed both the node and an instance of an Object subclass, such as a Module, a Class, a Function, an Attribute, or a Type Alias.
 Extensions will therefore be able to modify these instances.

 The following flow chart shows an example of an AST visit.
 The tree is simplified: actual trees have a lot more nodes like if/elif/else